2020 Council Election

 Candidate Information Session

-If you are thinking about running as a candidate in this year's local government elections, this candidate information session will provide everything you need to know about how local government functions and the journey from community member to candidate and councillor.
+If you are thinking about running as a candidate in this year's local government elections, these candidate information session will provide everything you need to know about how local government functions and the journey from community member to candidate and councillor.

 Find out more and register here